glutengo/rendering-strategies/backend/res/posts/angular/angular.md

 ## Standard CSR Setup

-To set up the blog as a single-page application which is fully and exclusively rendered in the browser, the Angular CLI (in our case version `9.0.1`) is used:
+To set up the blog as a single page application which is fully and exclusively rendered in the browser, the Angular CLI (in our case version `9.0.1`) is used:

 ```shell
 ng new angular-blog